lawrie/MuraxArduino/README.md

 #### GPIO A

-There are currently twoe 32-bit GPIO peripherals, GPIO A and GPIO B..
+There are currently two 32-bit GPIO peripherals, GPIO A and GPIO B..

 GPIO corresponds to Arduino digital pins 0 - 31, mapped to Blackice pins as follows: